UQ becomes a member of The Conversation

 Office workers who are not research higher degree students, use a computer for more than 20 hours a week and are free of neck pain are needed for this study.
 Experts are investigating the impact of individual and workplace factors on the health of the neck and shoulders.
 Participants will receive free assessments of their workstation, physical capacity and work posture.
 All testing is conducted at UQ.
 Details: Deokhoon Jun.

 Researchers at the Early Cognitive Development Centre are undertaking a project to establish how parents influence the development of newborn imitation.
 Expectant parents are needed for the study, as the first test occurs one week after birth.
-All testing occurs in the home, at a time that suits parents and their baby.
+All testing occurs in the home, at a time that suits the parents.
 Participants will receive an HD video of all footage taken of them and their baby.
-Details: Click here or contact Siobhan Kennedy.
+Details: Click here or email Siobhan Kennedy.

 ^ Back to top